LuighiV/bspwm-config/README.md

 ```

 Here we are going to edit the configuration in files located in the
-corresponding folders in this repository, so only need to link the to the
+corresponding folders in this repository, so only need to link to the
 corresponding location:
 ```bash
 ln -s $PWD/bspwm/bspwmrc ~/.config/bspwm/bspwmrc